kr06/Machine-Learning/README.md

 HOW TO START THIS PROJECT:
 Load project into newest version of BlueJ IDE.
-Right click on Classes for Each Object
+Right click on Classes for each object.
 Then click Run for which ever program you choose to run out of the 4 java classes

 AUTHORS: Koushik Pernati